altocodenl/TODIS/readme.md

 Note that `@ widgets` is a reference to the `widgets` variable inside `system 1` - this is a useful convention.
 The value of widgets is `100`.
 We then see that the math formula makes a call to `+` sending both `@ widgets` (which is `100`) and `10`.
 That produces the result `110`.

+Also note that we convert calls into values going right to left.
+The detail is always to the right, while the context is to the left.

 Using the call and response model, we can represent any of the following:

 1. A reference to a variable: